boneill02/swerve/README.md

 A suckless-inspired Unix-like monolithic kernel originally designed for i386 machines.
 This is a work in progress.
 Please don't run this on real hardware.
-I take no responsibility for damages caused by swerve (the code is licensed with no warranty).

 ## Principles